Skip to main content

 Urinary tract infections

-Urinary tract infections (UTIs) are one of the most common complications of a cystoscopy.
-These are infections of the bladder, kidneys, or small tubes connected to them.
+A urinary tract infections (UTI) is one of the most common complications of a cystoscopy.
+A UTI is an infection of the bladder, kidneys or small tubes connected to them.

 Symptoms of a UTI can include: